giordi91/giordi91.github.io/content/post/disassemlbyRust1.md

 # Intro

-I have been starting to have a look at Rust lately, mostly because I started to get a liking to WASM and Rust has the best tool in class to compile to WASM, or so I am told.
-I am eager to find by myself.
+I have been starting to have a look at Rust lately, mostly because I  WASM is growing on me and Rust has the best tool in class for it, or so I am told.
+I am eager to find out by myself.

-Rust comes with several
-new idioms and structures in the language I am not used to, and being a performance enthusiast, I always get interested in what such constructs translate to.
+Rust comes with several new idioms and structures in the language I am not used to, and being a performance enthusiast, I always get interested in what such constructs translate to.

 I put together some tests that I will be discussing below, here the link to a compiler explorer
 {{<target-blank "compiler explorer" "https://godbolt.org/z/Xbf-7u">}}